evkx/evkx.github.io/content/models/voyah/courage/courage_awd/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
 The liftgate is electric-powered and has a kick-sensor as standard.

 There is only one roof option for this model.
-The standard roof has a large panoramic extending over most of the areas from the front to the rear.
+The standard roof has a panoramic roof.
+The glass extends most of the roof, and occupants can open the front part.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
-The glass has an electrochromic function that lets you blend the glass in multiple levels to protect against the sun.
+It has an electric curtain that occupants can use to protect against the sun.

 The windows from the B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.